5 Most Famous Sardinian Breads

 Final Consideration On Sardinian Breads

-As for many other traditional foods (not only from Sardinia), it is impossible to make a full list of every single bread and its variations, but I hope this short post has taught you something you didn’t know about one of the foundations of the Mediterranean diet.
+As for many other traditional foods (not only from Sardinia), it is impossible to make a full list of all Sardinian breads and their variations, but I hope this short post has taught you something you didn’t know about one of the foundations of the Mediterranean diet.

 Further Readings